Skip to content

 Frequently Asked Questions

-What wastes crawl budget most commonly?
+What wastes crawl budget on ecommerce sites?

-Does site speed impact crawl budget allocation?
+Does site speed affect crawl budget?

-How can ecommerce sites optimize crawl budget?
+How should ecommerce sites optimize crawl budget?

-Need help putting these concepts into practice?
 Digital Commerce Partners builds organic growth systems for ecommerce brands.

 Learn how we work